Receive the latest Rome news, travel tips, insights and more + a free Rome eBook - Subscribe Today!

 Big plusses - More things are included on this pass than any other

-Big minus - There is no airport transfer
+Big minus - There is not an included airport transfer but there is optional add on

 Bottom line - The Turbo Pass is a great choice if you need flexibility in the length of your stay, and you want to have all the sites plus public transportation covered.